By Acacia Communications | Posted on March 29, 2021

 Figures 5a and 5b illustrate examples of BiDi deployments for single optical link and DWDM links.
 Figure 5a illustrates an example of a single-fiber path available in which the A-to-Z transmission and Z-to-A transmission travel bi-directionally along the same fiber route over different wavelengths.
 Figure 5b illustrates a similar A-to-Z scenario except that DWDM transmission is used.

 Figure 5.
 Optical transmission in a service provider edge/access network over (a) a single fiber BiDi link and (b) a DWDM single fiber BiDi link—in both cases, the transmit wavelength is different from receive wavelength for each data transmission stream.
+The optical implementation to combine signals into a single fiber depends on the link requirements.

 As Figures 5 illustrates, the optical transceiver modules used for single-fiber BiDi deployments must have the ability to transmit and receive on independent wavelengths, a capability dependent on the module design.